microsoft/bond/doc/src/bond_cpp.md

         4: bool bonded_type;
     }

-`TypeDef` struct is used to represent type of a field in a Bond schema.
-If the type is a container such as list or map, the type definition becomes recursive.
-For example, a list type definition contains type of the list element which of course itself can be a container of elements of some other type, and so on, until recursion is terminated with a `null` value for the `element` and `key` fields.
+The `TypeDef` struct is used to represent the type of a field in a Bond schema.
+If the type is a container such as a list or map, the type definition becomes recursive.
+For example, a list type definition contains the type of the list element which of course itself can be a container of elements of some other type, and so on, until the recursion is terminated with a `null` value for the `element` and `key` fields.

 Runtime schema
 ==============